jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 array, with the following REQUIRED JSON members:

 * "value" -- The "value" JSON value is the context URI and set to an IP Network lookup URL ([@!RFC9082, section 3.1.1]).
-* "rel" -- The "rel" JSON value is the link relation type and set to the "geo" string.
-The "geo" link relation type is new and will be registered in the IANA Link Relations Registry (see section A).
+* "rel" -- The "rel" JSON value is the link relation type and set to the "geofeed" string.
+The "geofeed" link relation type is new and will be registered in the IANA Link Relations Registry (see the Link Relations Registry section).
 * "href" -- The "href" JSON value is the target URI and set to the HTTPS URL of the geofeed file for the IP network in the context URI.

 Per the definition of a web link ([@!RFC8288]), a "geofeed" link object MAY have additional OPTIONAL JSON members.
 Specifically:

 * "type" -- The "type" JSON value is the media type for the target URI.
-See section B for acceptable values.
+See the Media Types Registry section for acceptable values.
 * "hreflang" -- The "hreflang" JSON value is an attribute for the target URI and could be used to indicate the languages the geofeed data is available in.